 KSDS FM 88.3 is dedicated to presenting Jazz music as a living art by preserving the past, promoting the present and nurturing the future.
 This is accomplished through high quality programming, production of live events, our 4E Education Initiative and partnerships with educational organizations.
 KSDS advances the appreciation and understanding of Jazz with a local, national and international audience while providing outreach for our licensee, the San Diego Community College District, and San Diego City College.

-KSDS Jazz88.3 is a non-profit 501c3 organization, a community service of San Diego City College and part of the San Diego Community College District.
+KSDS Jazz88.3 is a community service of San Diego City College and part of the San Diego Community College District.
+Donations are tax-deductible.

 KSDS is a full-time mainstream/traditional Jazz radio station, licensed to the San Diego Community College